On checkable codes in group algebras: Checkable ideals

 \begin{prop} Let $C$ be a two-sided ideal in $KG$ such that $KG/C$ is a Frobenius algebra.
 Then $C$ is checkable.
-In particular $J(KG)$ is checkable. \end{prop} \begin{proof} Since $KG/C$ is a Frobenius algebra a result of Nakayama (\cite{T}, Theorem A) directly implies that $\ann_l(C) =KG a$ for some $a \in A$.
-Applying the double annihilator property we get $C = \ann_r(KGa)$.
+In particular, in this case $J(KG)$ is checkable. \end{prop} \begin{proof} Since $KG/C$ is a Frobenius algebra, a result of Nakayama (\cite[Theorem A]{T}) directly implies $\ann_l(C) =KG a$, for some $a \in A$.
+Applying the double annihilator property, we get $C = \ann_r(KGa)$.
 Finally note that according to Wedderburn's Theorem $KG/J(KG)$ is a direct sum of full matrix algebras over extension fields of $K$, hence a Frobenius algebra. \end{proof}